The Yellow House | 1860

 Open to public: Yes

-This town-country house was built by a Frenchman in 1860.
-The year 1908 above the central access point to a major conversion of the house after being purchased by Richard John Eman.
-He married Johanna Catharina van der Biest.
-The couple had six children, one of the daughters married the banker Gerard Eman.
-He is the founder of Aruba Bank.
+This town-country house, originally constructed by a Frenchman in 1860, underwent a significant transformation in 1908, as indicated by the year inscribed above the central entrance.
+This transformation took place following its acquisition by Richard John Eman, who was married to Johanna Catharina van der Biest.
+The couple had six children, and one of their daughters married the banker Gerard Eman, the founder of Aruba Bank.

-In 1998 the bad news was received that Aruba Bank at the Caya Betico Croes wanted to demolish this town country house on the forecourt of the bank building.
-This was a huge disappointment to monuments conservation institutes, the building was one of the last town-country houses on the busy shopping street.
+In 1998, concerning news emerged that Aruba Bank, situated on Caya Betico Croes, intended to demolish this town-country house located on the bank’s premises.
+This was a disheartening development for both Monumentsbureau and the Monumentsfund, as this building represented one of the last remaining town-country houses along the bustling shopping street.

-At the time the possibility of prior protection of monuments have not been approved yet by the Parliament.
-The monument board decided to move the property, they chose a spot on the Weststraat.
-Parts were packed and moved whole, other parts were disassembled and/or replaced.
-The project started on August 21st, 2000 and ended on December 12th, 2001.
+During that period, the option of prior protection for monuments had not yet been approved by Parliament.
+Consequently, the monument board decided to relocate the property, ultimately choosing a site on Weststraat.
+This involved relocating portions of the house intact, while other parts were disassembled and replaced.
+The project commenced on August 21, 2000, and concluded on December 12, 2001.